 Paul Brehony has nearly 30 years’ experience in complex multi-jurisdictional commercial and insolvency related disputes and has acted in some of the largest and most high-profile insolvencies of recent times.
 Paul is recognised as a “notable practitioner” by The Legal 500 UK Guide and is also “highly recommended” for commercial litigation expertise.
 He is further described as “charming, well organised and a pleasure to litigate with.”

-Ritwick Ghosh has nearly 10 years’ experience advising clients in relation to financially distressed situations.
+Ritwick Ghosh has nearly 10 years’ experience advising clients in relation to financially distressed situations is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2023 Guide.
+Ritwick is described as being “a pleasure to work with and has a lightness of touch even in the heaviest and most stressful of cases.”
 He has represented insolvency officeholders and creditors of insolvent or distressed businesses, both in the financial services sector and in the real economy.
 He has acted in compulsory liquidations and other formal insolvency proceedings as well as in applications for sanction of restructurings.
 He has also advised on informal workouts.

 Insolvency Litigation Team

 The Legal 500 UK 2022